Is Berloumi healthy?

-We could say that halloumi is healthy because we make and eat it everyday!
-However halloumi always has a high nutritional value due to the fats and proteins.
-Our Berloumi halloumi is made of milk straight from the cow.
+It must be that Berloumi is healthy, because we make it ourselves. !
+Halloumi cheese has a high nutritional value thanks to its many fats and proteins.
+Our Berloumi is made from pure cow’s milk.
+We don’t put the milk on, and we don’t take it off.
 Like many other cheeses, Berloumi is a 50+ cheese.
-This means that there is more than 50% fat in the cheese on the dry matter.
-On the dry matter!
-Most cheeses contain about 50% of water.
+This means that there is more than 50% fat in the cheese.
+On the dry matter, that is, because in most cases cheese contains about half the water.

 The nutritional value of our Berloumi

 Per 100 grams , Berloumi contains about 25 grams of fats.
 It also contains about 19 grams of protein.
 In terms of fat content, our Berloumi is therefore comparable to lean minced meat.
 It also contains less fat than most breaded meats.
 A fantastic alternative to meat!